CQCL/pytket-docs/manual/manual_circuit.rst

 .. note:: Whilst adding a control qubit is asymptotically efficient, the gate overhead is significant and can be hard to synthesise optimally, so using these constructions in a NISQ context should be done with caution.

-In addition, we can construct a :py:class:`QControlBox` from any other pure quantum box type in pytket.
+In addition, we can construct a :py:class:`~pytket.circuit.QControlBox` from any other pure quantum box type in pytket.
-For example, we can construct a multicontrolled :math:`\sqrt{Y}` operation as by first synthesising the base unitary with :py:class:`Unitary1qBox` and then constructing a :py:class:`QControlBox` from the box implementing :math:`\sqrt{Y}`.
+For example, we can construct a multicontrolled :math:`\sqrt{Y}` operation as by first synthesising the base unitary with :py:class:`Unitary1qBox` and then constructing a :py:class:`~pytket.circuit.QControlBox` from the box implementing :math:`\sqrt{Y}`.